Give Yourself Some Financial Slack

 In continuing the conversation from my previous post, How Long Could You Last? , I’d like to share some insights on another basic need to seriously consider as you build a strong foundation for financial wellness.
-This basic need involves strategically carving out space in your cash flow to give you room to breathe.
+You need to give yourself some financial slack.
+Find ways to make room in your cash flow to do the things you love.

-The basic premise here is that over time the percent of income needed to cover your basic living expenses, should decrease.
+The basic premise here is that over time the percent of income you need to cover basic living expenses, should decrease.
 The sooner you can make adjustments to reduce how much of your income is already tied up to meet obligations, the better.
-Think of yourself as a boss.
+You are the boss of your money.
 You hire others to provide services, such as electricity and grow food, so you can focus on pursuing your own interests.
 Only hire who you really need and do as much as you can yourself.

 Here are the primary elements to include in calculating your basic living expenses:

 - Housing (include minimum payment, insurance, taxes, association fees)

 - Utilities (electric, gas, water/sewer, phone, cable, internet)

 - Loans/Credit Lines (minimum payment)